Abhirup27/golf-tournament-app/README.md

 <Any_path>/golf-tournament-app/>
 ```

-10. Then type **clear** in your terminal to clear the screen buffer
+10. Then type **clear** in your terminal to clear the terminal's output buffer

 ```
 $<Any_path>/golf-tournament-app/>